CHA0173/hkGymFinder/readme.md

 To wipe database: `npm run drop`

 That will populate 16 gyms with 3 authors and 41 reviews.

-The logins for the authors are as follows:
+Logins for the users are as follows:

 |Name|Email (login)|Password|
 |---|---|---|